transifex/transifex-javascript/packages/angular/projects/tx-native-angular-sdk/README.md

   {{ 'A string with <b>HTML embedded</b>' | translate }}
 ```

-If it is nested into a ```tx-instance``` tag, then the pipe will use the new instance to fetch the translation.
-Check the [TX Instance Component](#tx-instance-component) section for more information about additional instances.
+If it is nested into a ```ws-instance``` tag, then the pipe will use the new instance to fetch the translation.
+Check the [TX Instance Component](#ws-instance-component) section for more information about additional instances.

 ## Language Picker Component